Jump to topic

 Four weeks per year of vacation may be divided during the research rotations.

 Dedicated Education Time

-The clinical schedule is designed so that fellows are (with few exceptions) never post-call on conference days to allow them to all attend these sessions.
-Weekly pediatric critical care fellow-specific educational sessions are scheduled on Tuesday afternoons.
-The Department of Pediatrics also hosts monthly fellow core curriculum sessions for all pediatric fellows across the institution to cover aspects of academic medicine that are shared across the sub-specialties (scholarship, biostatistics, medical education, ethics, job search, etc).
-Divisional conferences, including morbidity and mortality conferences, research conference, ethics conferences, case conference, and journal club, occur on Thursday afternoons.
+The clinical schedule is designed so that fellows are always able to attend fellow education sessions, with Mondays designated as protected fellow educational days.
+On Mondays, fellows are exposed to a number of different fellow-specific learning topics.
+The Department of Pediatrics also hosts monthly fellow core curriculum sessions for all pediatric fellows across the institution to cover aspects of academic medicine that are shared across the subspecialties (scholarship, biostatistics, medical education, ethics, job searches, etc.) Divisional conferences, including morbidity and mortality conferences, research conference, ethics conferences, case conference and journal club, occur on Thursday afternoons.
 Fellows are key participants and presenters in these sessions as well.
-Finally, simulation sessions are regularly conducted both in situ and in the simulation center (link to Sim Center website) to further augment fellows’ educational experiences.
+Finally, simulation sessions are regularly conducted both in situ and in the Clinical Simulation Center to further augment fellows’ educational experiences.

-Additionally, our first-year fellows attend the regional pediatric critical care first year fellow boot camp at Children’s Hospital of Philadelphia every July.
+Additionally, first-year fellows attend the regional pediatric critical care first-year fellow boot camp at Children’s Hospital of Philadelphia every July.
 Second and third-year fellows attend the senior pediatric critical care fellow boot camp at Johns Hopkins University every other year.
-We also regularly integrate web-based educational material into our curriculum.
+The program also regularly integrates web-based educational material into the curriculum.

 Pediatric Grand Rounds

 Grand Rounds are held every Tuesday morning from 7:30-8:30 a.m.
 Presenters include faculty (both within and outside the department and institution), fellows and residents.
 These programs are designed to be of interest to the entire department, as well as pediatricians from regional hospitals.